 Semi-aniline leather combines a more improved durability like pigmented leather, while still offering much of the natural appearance associated with aniline.
 This is achieved by applying a low-pigment surface coating, which lends it more protection and more even coloring.

 A leather Chesterfield sofa has the potential to be luxuriously comfortable, particularly if it is made using sturdy frames for support and cushioning that you can just sink in to.
 You only have to look at the presence of leather Chesterfields in the offices of therapists and psychologists, where they are chosen for their supreme coziness when patients need to feel safe and secure.
 Our guide to choosing a comfortable sofa can give you further advice on this topic.

 A Chesterfield made with real, premium leather should offer years of durability.
 Furthermore, if they are cared for in the right way, they can last a lifetime of regular use.

 Thanks to its natural qualities, real leather has an inherent water resistance which can come in handy if you were to spill something.
 Also, leather does not really accumulate dust, so the sofa won’t have to be vacuumed as much as other furniture.
 Simply put, compared to a fabric sofa, leather sofas are much simpler and easier to clean.

 Leather is also tough, and can resist wear and tear more effectively than other materials.
 It will stand up to everyday use without much of a problem, while any scuffs or scratches they do pick up adding to their character.

-Please be aware that dye from none colour fast clothing and garments can transfer onto leather/fabric and is usually more noticeable on light leather/fabric colours such as whites, creams and ivory.
+Please be aware that dye from non-color fast clothing and garments can transfer onto leather and fabric and is usually more noticeable on light leather or fabric colors, such as whites, creams and ivory.
 We also recommend to always check your labels on your clothing and garments for further information.

 What is leather grain?